 If you don’t want to fry, you can have the steamed vadis as they are.
 They still taste delicious.
 But frying them makes them crisp & the texture as well as the taste changes for the better.

 So when you crave for a quick delicious snack or finger food, do try this kothimbir vadi.

-Maharashtrian Kothimbir Vadi recipe details below:
+Maharashtrian Kothimbir Vadi recipe below:

 - 1 or 1½ cups of chopped coriander/cilantro leaves

 - 2 cups of besan - chickpea flour (add more if required)

 - 1¼ or 1½ cups water

 - a pinch of hing

 - Mix together all the ingredients with water to form a smooth and thick batter.

 - Apply oil at the base and sides of a microwave safe cooker or bowl.